Grace Episcopal Day School Admission Process

 5 Parent Conversation

-Parent conversations are one-on-one and happen either during your student’s visit or shortly after you submit an application.
+Parent conversations are one-on-one and happen by phone or video conference after you submit an application.
 We will contact you to schedule a conversation once we have received your application.

 6 Supporting Documents